notgmt1337/CSPath/README.md

   4. Floyd-Warshall Algorithm

 ## Documentation
-CSPath documentation is currently under-construction at https://cspath.readthedocs.io/en/latest/.
+Documentation for CSPath is available here: https://cspath.readthedocs.io/en/latest/.

 ## Dependencies
 CSPath has only two dependencies: NumPy and PQDict.
 More information about these projects can be found here: